shunmian/myblog/_posts/-13 Clean Code/2018-10-10-Clean Code Video.md

 TDD advantages:

-1. Quality guarantee for refactoring.
+1. Quality guarantee for refactoring (clean code).
 Changed code must pass the exist test

 TDD 3 rules:

-1. Writing no production code except to pass a failing test;
+1. Writing no production code until you first writing a failing unit test;

-2. Writing only enough of test to demonstrating a failure;
+2. Writing only enough of test to demonstrating a failure; not compiling is a failure;

 3. Writing only enough production code to pass the test.